5 Boat Insurance Mistakes First-Time Boat Buyers Make

 Replacement Cost

 However, that takes the control away from you, the insured.
-You have specific tastes and needs as a boater, and it’s fair to say you might not agree with the carrier’s idea of “similar.”
+You have specific tastes and needs as a boater, and it’s fair to say you might not agree with the insurer’s idea of “similar.”

 Agreed Value